number-25/classletters/content/about/index.md

 draft: false
 ---

-A - socialist~communist
+Class Letters seeks to be a regularly updated feed of articles, unified by the goal of building a socialist~communist consciousness, itself thereafter seeking a real body politic.

-Inspired greatly by the Red Sails - and the straight forward Adolph Reed Jr.
+Alongside more clearly defined political and philosophical texts, Class Letters incorporates works from different scientific, and health fields, bound by the commitment that communist work can, and should be scientific.
+Without a doubt, there is a purposeful goal of educating, and the goals of the autodidact are encouraged -- we have a reverence for education and it's transformative potentials.

-Incorporate Scientific, Health alongside more clearly defined political and philosophical texts.
-Without a doubt, there is a purposive goal of pedagogic, and the goals of the autodidact should be encouraged.
+Please reach and if you'd like to contribute in any way: swnt@protonmail.com